-The public have little appreciation of the value of well conducted local newspapers.
-Their offices of beneficence to the community are so common that they are unnoted, but none the less no town or city can advance without its newspapers are in the forefront of advancement.
-They are the life of the community.
-They must lead in every effort to invite capital, enlarge industries and enthuse the people in the use of their advantages.
-The local newspaper is the one newspaper that should command the patronage of the community.
-If only one journal can be taken in a family it should be the one published at home.
-There is now little excuse for any person of ordinary intelligence not taking a city daily with the local newspapers, since the best can be had for a nominal cost: but there should ever be the heartiest accord and sympathy between the local newspaper and the community.-Philadelphia Readers Should Discriminate.
-And so Mr. - doesn't like some of the things he reads in this newspaper?
+Readers Should Discriminate.

+And so Mr. ---- doesn't like some of the things he reads in this newspaper?
 Neither do we.
-But he is at liberty to pick out what he doesn't like and leave the rest for some one who is less fastidious.
+But he is at liberty to pick out what he doesn't like and leave the rest for some one who is less fastidions.
 Does he know what they call the man who sat down at a first class hotel dinner, and beginning at the first item on the bill of fare tried to eat every dish mentioned thereon?
-This newspaper presents a varied bill of fare every week, but there is no law compelling you to devour every portion of it.
-Just put side what you don't relish and say nothng about it.
-And don't swear at the slitor.
-It's both wicked and foolish .- Buy a Hen.
+This newspaper presents a varied bill of fare every week. but there is no law compelling you to devour every portion of it.
+Just put adde what you don't relish and say nothing about it.
+And don't swear at the sditor.
+It's both wicked and foolish.-Exclusion

+Buy a Hen.

-Too poor to take a home paper.
-Well, hat is a distressful condition.
-Buy a ben, feed her on crumbs and was a from the kitchen and the will lay east enough to pay for a year's subscription: then work her up in a pot pie and she will pay first cost, so the paper will be clear profit.
-Repeat this process year after year and you will see how easy it is to pay for your home paper, -Ligonier Lenler.
-The sovice of The Leader would be excellent if it was not for the fact that nine out of ten who don't take a paper don't know how to set the hen. - Walkerton Independent.
-He Found Their Consciences.
+Too post in Linn h in paper.
+Well, but his dispessful condition.
+Buy a act, feed her on crumbs and was o from in Alternation and the will be again enough to pay for a y at's solverigned a then What her up hand began have will pay first a set to the paper will be clear pullt.
+Repeat this price is pour after your still you will see how many it is to juy for your house paper,-Digonier

+The plyane of The Lend r would be excellent if it was not for the fain that. the set of ber who don's takes paper don't have have to set the line - Wallewron Independent.

+Re Found Their Consciences.

-"Our next issue," wrote the cliter of a contemporary, "will be exceedingly interesting, as it will contain the names of all our delinquent subscribers," But when the time came to send out the next issue it was discovered that there were no delinquent subscribers.
-They had all paid up!
-Such is the power of the
+"Our next is on " wrate the eliter of a collisionary, "will be even lingly interesting, as it will contain in mamoa of all our d diaquent inbeciders," But when the time came to send out the next issue it was discovered that there were no delinquent subscribers.
+They had all paid up! such is the power of the press.